 The 30-credit hour program features two areas of emphasis: Adult Learning and Training and K-12 Teacher.
 The program teaches students to plan/design online instruction, and develop, direct and teach effective uses of educational technology.

-The online Master of Education in Educational Technology degree includes core course requirements in educational technology, educational foundations, research and curriculum as well as courses in the student’s chosen emphasis area.
+The Educational Technology online Master’s includes core course requirements in educational technology, educational foundations, research and curriculum as well as courses in the student’s chosen emphasis area.
 Students must complete a capstone portfolio.

 A sampling of courses includes: